 We cannot assume that every company that tries is succeeding.
 If a company plants trees with every purchase, for example, they also need to source their virgin wood from managed forests.
 Re-planting deforested areas is beneficial, but it cannot mitigate the damage created by clear-cutting old growth forests.
 By forming micro-ecosystems, old growth forests capture and store carbon.
 Disrupting that system releases the stored carbon back into the atmosphere.

 The concept of extension is also significant.
 Companies that donate glasses and eye exams can hurt the local economy, depending on the area.
 However, extending the program to include training local people to perform the exams is the extension that allows for self-sufficiency.
 In the fight for global equality for all peoples, the idea of autonomy is taking root as the most critical element for development.

 Giving Is Giving Is Giving

 Shopping is a personal experience, not just an act of self-expression.
-It also allows us to test and rise to our own moral standards.
+It also allows us to test and rise to our proclaimed moral standards.
 Finding a company that participates in social entrepreneurship programs like One For One or Buy One Give One is a start.
-But, unless that company also complies with your own expectations regarding sustainability, you are wasting an opportunity.
+But, unless that company also complies with your expectations regarding sustainability, you are wasting an opportunity.
 Finding a company you love, that also seeks out a way to act for the greater good, is like making your dollar vote twice.